WHY TARGET E-TOLLS?

 SANRAL’s proposed plans to apply an electronic tolling (e-Toll) process to Gauteng Freeways has been labeled by OUTA as irrational, inefficient, costly and largely unworkable.

 It was most certainly not planned with the best intentions for the public in mind.
-This became more evident as OUTA’s members engaged rather intensively since 2010 with SANRAL, after learning about their plans to “toll” the Gauteng motorists through a most elaborate system of gantries, complex administrative processes and questionable enforcement mechanisms.
+This became more evident as OUTA’s supporters engaged rather intensively since 2010 with SANRAL, after learning about their plans to “toll” the Gauteng motorists through a most elaborate system of gantries, complex administrative processes and questionable enforcement mechanisms.

 The more we engaged, the more we realised that this plan of SANRAL’s did not attract the necessary levels of engagement and planning that a process of this magnitude required.